hfang-bristol/dnet/inst/staticdocs/RData.md

 * `Genesets in human`

-These genesets are derived from the molecular signatures database.
+These genesets are derived from the molecular signatures database (Msigdb).

 * `Datasets as demos`